gsa-archived/eoc/_posts/2024-10-23-evaluation-community-adward-2024.md

         <p class="margin-0"><strong>Analysis and Evaluation Division (AED)</strong><br />
         Small Business Administration (SBA)</p>
         <p>­
-        AED comprises a division director, Evaluators, Data Scientists, and an Economist.
+        AED comprises of a division director, Evaluators, Data Scientists, and an Economist.
 Together this multi-disciplinary team has taken a portfolio approach to studying complex issues to generate the necessary evidence to inform decision-making at the enterprise level for this cabinet-level agency.
         </p>­
     </div>
 </div>